Getu22/CSG/README.md

 Written in Python and compiled into C with Nuitka.

+Installation BUG -> if you want to install a server you have to download the steamcmd.exe over https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip and copy the steamcmd.exe into the same folder.
+Then its possible to install the Serverfiles.
+After you installed the Serverfiles you have to stop and then close and re-open the GUI again.

 To report bugs or if you have questions, you can reach me over Discord at: https://discord.gg/ysgdkwp3GH